twirphp/twirp/docs/advanced/other-services.rst

         )
     );

-Both the server and service server implement the same ``Twirp\RequestHandler`` interface, so you can use the same code as in the :ref:`run-server` usage example:
+Both the server and service server implement the `PSR-15`_ RequestHandler interface, so you can use the same code as in the :ref:`run-server` usage example:

 .. code-block:: php